Firekid-is-him/Vercel-persistent-server/README.md

 A persistent bridge that runs on Render and forwards Discord and WhatsApp events to your Vercel-hosted bot logic via HTTP.
 Deploy the bridge once.
 Build and ship as many bots as you want on Vercel without ever touching the bridge again.

+All configuration is managed through a built-in dashboard and stored in Upstash Redis.
+The only environment variables you set on Render are your Upstash credentials.

 ---

 ## How It Works